Originally published September 2019

 Step 1: Justifying Value for the Internal Communications Team

-Determining how an employee app could be the swiss-army knife you need in 2020 is simpler than you may think.
+Determining how an employee app could be the Swiss army knife you need in 2021 is simpler than you may think.
 Here are some questions that'll help you lay things out before digging in:

 Here are some of the top issues that other comms teams have used an employee app to overcome: